 - 4.1 This agreement is concerned with the admission of UK students.
 It remains the University's policy to admit UK students of the highest academic calibre and potential irrespective of financial or other non-academic considerations.
 However, as a leading international university, Cambridge attracts high quality applicants from the rest of the EU and further afield.
 In particular, the enlarged EU and the funding opportunities available to its residents are likely to continue to generate buoyant and well-qualified demand from this quarter. - 4.2 Entry to Cambridge typically requires a minimum of three grade As in appropriate GCE A Level subjects (or their equivalent).
-There is a large pool of qualified applicants and competition is rigorous: in 2005, only 26% of c.11,000 U.K. applicants could be accepted.
+There is a large pool of qualified applicants and competition is rigorous.
 Other than in Architecture, Medicine and Veterinary Medicine, there is no quota system and competition is open across all subjects.
-Because, in part, of the full-time, residential nature of Cambridge's undergraduate courses, it is unlikely that the University's undergraduate intake will significantly increase over the next 5 years.
-A wider pool of qualified applicants will accordingly make admission to Cambridge all the more competitive.
+Because, in part, of the full-time, residential nature of Cambridge's undergraduate courses, it is unlikely that the University's undergraduate intake will significantly increase in the foreseeable future.
+A wider pool of qualified applicants will accordingly make admission to

+Cambridge all the more competitive.
 We are also mindful of the implications of the difficulties being experienced by the state sector in student take up and teaching provision in a number of subjects which are critical for entry into many of our courses, including modern languages, mathematics and physical science subjects.

-4.3 We have in place selection processes (including interviewing c.98% of UK and EU applicants and tests for particular courses) to identify, as precisely as possible, the best amongst the pool of applicants who are capable of meeting our entry requirements and the demands of our intensive undergraduate programmes.
+4.3 We have in place selection processes (including interviewing more than 90% of UK and EU applicants and tests for particular courses) to identify, as precisely as possible, the best amongst the pool of applicants who are capable of meeting our entry requirements and the demands of our intensive undergraduate programmes.
 Our ability to identify students likely to succeed is demonstrated by high retention rates (currently c.98%) and by the proportion (over 70%) gaining at least Upper Second Class Honours.
 Whilst we will continue to monitor examination performance across different groups, past analyses show no differences in performance between those coming from the maintained and independent sectors.

-5. The Bursary Scheme (OFFA guidance, paras 40-53)
+5. The Bursary Scheme